Yunohira Station: Layout

 The station consists of two side platforms serving two tracks at grade.
 A siding branches off track 1.
 The station building is a simple wooden structure of modern design which is colocated with a post-office.
 The station itself is unstaff and the premises serve only as a waiting room.
 Access to the opposite side platform is by means of a footbridge.
 Platform 2 has a small enclosed waiting room of its own.

-Adjacent stations
+Platforms

 History

 The private Daito Railway (大湯鉄道) had opened a track between Ōita and Onoya in 1915.
 The Daito Railway was nationalized on 1 December 1922, after which Japanese Government Railways (JGR) undertook the next phase of expansion of what it designated as the Daito Line, extending the track and opening Yunohira as the new western terminus on 29 September 1923.
 Yunohira became a through-station on 29 July 1925 when the track was further extended to Kita-Yufuin (today Yufuin.
 On 15 November 1934, when the Daito Line had linked up with the Kyudai Main Line further west, JGR designated the station as part of the Kyudai Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.